A-Momin/noteshub/nts/notes_shell.md

 -   `systemd-timedated`: systemd-timedated provides time and date management functionality in systemd.
 It allows setting the system clock, managing time synchronization with network time servers, and handling time zones.

--   **Configuration of systemd:**

-    -   systemd records initialization instructions for each daemon in a configuration file (referred to as a "unit file") that uses a declarative language, replacing the traditionally used per-daemon startup shell scripts.
+-   **Configuration of systemd**: `systemd` records initialization instructions for each daemon in a configuration file (referred to as a "unit file") that uses a declarative language, replacing the traditionally used per-daemon startup shell scripts.
 The syntax of the language is inspired by .ini files.
-Unit-file types include:
-        -   .service
-        -   .socket
-        -   .device (automatically initiated by systemd)
-        -   .mount
-        -   .automount
-        -   .swap
-        -   .target
-        -   .path
-        -   .timer (which can be used as a cron-like job scheduler)
-        -   .snapshot
-        -   .slice (used to group and manage processes and resources)
-        -   .scope (used to group worker processes, isn't intended to be configured via unit files[69])
+Unit-file types include: - .service - .socket - .device (automatically initiated by systemd) - .mount - .automount - .swap - .target - .path - .timer (which can be used as a cron-like job scheduler) - .snapshot - .slice (used to group and manage processes and resources) - .scope (used to group worker processes, isn't intended to be configured via unit files[69])

--   **Socket:**
+##### **Socket:**

--   What is Unix Domain Socket?

 In Linux, a unit socket refers to a systemd unit that provide interprocess communication (IPC) between processes on the same machine.
 It allows processes to exchange data through network sockets or Unix domain sockets.
 Here's an explanation of unit sockets in Linux: